Calebnathan/Auto_Saver/README.md

 ## 📱 Overview
 Auto Saver is an Android budgeting application designed to help users track their expenses and manage their finances effectively.
 The app features a clean, intuitive interface with category-based expense organization and real-time spending summaries.

+The modern UI/UX overhaul introduces a three-page navigation structure:
+- 🏠 **Home** – Personal dashboard for your spending and goals (with Dashboard and Categories tabs)
+- 🏁 **Race** – Competitive budgeting challenges between users (under construction)
+- 🤝 **Social** – Collaborative savings goals with friends and family (under construction)

 ## ✨ Features
 - 🔐 **User Authentication** - Secure login and signup system
 - 💰 **Expense Tracking** - Add, view, and organize expenses by category